Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 task = RenderTask(shape; transform = transform)
 ```

-Where we used the `transform` keyword argument to specify the transform, while leaving the other render task component unspecified.
+Where we used the `transform` keyword argument to specify the transform while leaving the other render task component unspecified.
 This means the transform is applied automatically during rendering, allowing us to take advantage of the increased performance gained from the GPU architecture.

 ---